Curriculum

 IMPLEMENTATION

-At Shottermill Infants, learning is presented clearly and systematically, using a variety of strategies to enable children to learn in different ways and allow all children to demonstrate their understanding.
-Opportunities are built into the curriculum to allow all of the children the chance to experience a variety of trips, visitors and a diverse range of texts enriching their life experiences.
-Children are encouraged to evaluate their work and take an increasing responsibility for their learning.
-In KS1, subject specific lessons are linked through topics designed to engage and inspire children, giving opportunities to make links between subjects and build on previous learning, applying their skills and knowledge to new situations.
+At Shottermill Infants, key learning, concepts and vocabulary are identified for each year group.
+Our curriculum is designed to help children retain information and build their confidence and understanding of each subject year on year.
+Opportunities are built into the curriculum to allow all of the children the chance to experience a variety of trips, visitors, and a diverse range of texts enriching their life experiences.
+This provides children with a wider context in which to make stronger connections in their learning.
+Children are encouraged to evaluate their work and take an increasing responsibility for their learning, using the knowledge notes to scaffold and aid retrieval.
 Continual professional development ensures staff have the strong subject knowledge to enable lessons to be sequenced effectively.
 Our assessment processes ensure that all children are supported and challenged appropriately, informing the next steps in their learning.

 IMPACT